Exploring the Town of Coamo – Part 2

 The last is Hacienda Carmen.
 This Hacienda was functioning before 1860, when the new owner took over and made improvements, making it the largest mill in town.
 It was operated until 1912.
 These ruins are located in the middle of a field, just after a housing development.
 We didn’t find the entrance, so I don’t know if you can go in, but we know it is around (18.061574,-66.3767099) on Route 14.
 The brick chimney remains, but there is not much left of the concrete building.
 The structures are located around (18.0576523,-66.3750976), in the field.

 Puente Hamaca or Hanging Bridge Our final stop is Puente Hamaca or Hanging Bridge.
 Located pretty far out of town, off of Road 150, this old walking bridge crosses a small river.
-After our visit, the bridge has been repaired and is usable once again!
-People love hanging bridges, so I am sure it will be popular once again!
+After our visit, the bridge has been repaired and is beautiful and usable once again!
+People love hanging bridges, so I am sure it will be popular again!
 Easy to find as it is marked on Google Maps.

 Coamo also is known for the annual San Blas Half Marathon every February.
 Thousands of runners from around the world come to run the race an enjoy the town of Coamo.